CarlosEspinoTimon/shopping_list/README.md

 ### Web client
 A web client written in Angular 6.
+Go to rest-server --> web-client `and npm install`

 ## Actual status
 Right now the scrapers take all the products and store but does not store them.